 What Is New-Shoring?

 New-Shoring is not just about relocating operations—it’s about strategic diversification.
-Unlike offshoring, which primarily focuses on cost reduction, New-Shoring aims to build resilience, optimize supply chains, and improve business continuity.
+Unlike offshoring, which focuses on cost, New-Shoring emphasizes resilience, optimized supply chains, and improved continuity.

 Why Companies Are Choosing New-Shoring